ardalis/ardalis-com-gatsby/src/pages/blog/active-local-nuget-server.md

 Here's what I think would solve this problem, and could help developers everywhere who work in a frequently disconnected manner.

-I've written before about how easy it is to set up your own local NuGet server.
+I've written (and made videos) before about how easy it is to [set up your own local NuGet server](https://www.youtube.com/watch?v=EBE_cPJENpI&ab_channel=Ardalis).
 But this, too, is not an ideal solution because it requires a lot of manual updating.
 What if instead of just using a folder, there were instead an actual service running locally that would have the following features:

 1. Respond to requests for packages.
 This is its primary function.
 1. Maintain a manifest of all packages that have been requested (in a data store or just by looking at its folder structure).